On Land

 Parameters are the things the user can set.
 You see the parameter list in the object settings.
 You edit the parameters to make the object do what you want.
 Examples of parameters: length, material, quantity, style, spacing, pen, slope, fill...

-There are ten types of parameters.
+There are twelve types of parameters.
 When you create a parameter, you select a type depending on what it will do.
 The types are: Length, angle, real number (can have decimals), integer (whole number), boolean (a yes/no, on/off, 1/0 switch), text (can include numbers), material, linetype, fill, pen (attributes), separator, and title.
 The last two help organize the parameter list and don't affect the object itself.

 The parameters appear to user in different forms depending on their type.
 Attribute parameters (pen, etc.) offer the user a typical flyout palette for that attribute.